coresmart/persistencejs/README.md

     });

-The returned values are constructor functions and can be used to create new instances of these entities later:
+The returned values are constructor functions and can be used to create new instances of these entities later.

+It is possible to create indexes on one or more columns using `EntityName.index`, for instance:

+    Task.index('done');
+    Task.index('done', 'name');

 Relationships between entities are defined using the constructor function's `hasMany` call: